n64blog/n64blog.github.io/_posts/2017-5-22-n64-hori-mini-pad-review.md

 ![The N64 Hori Mini Pad's shoulder buttons](/assets/images/hardware/n64-hori-mini-pad-shoulder-buttons.jpg)

-These Z-buttons sit underneath the L and R buttons, and you only need to press one of these Z-buttons at a time (we assume there are two to give you a choice).The other buttons are positioned in the same way, albeit closer together due to N64 Hori Mini Pad being smaller.
+These Z-buttons sit underneath the L and R buttons, and you only need to press one of these Z-buttons at a time (we assume there are two to give you a choice).
+The other buttons are positioned in the same way, albeit closer together due to N64 Hori Mini Pad being smaller.

 It’s worth highlighting just how small the pad is both in comparison to the original N64 controller and in general.
 Gamers with large or long hands may find they have to claw their hands slightly to hold the pad and use all the buttons.
 Thankfully, the shoulder buttons are quite pronounced, meaning you can easily press them with the lower part of your index fingers if need be.